 Upon learning of the San Francisco group in 1958, the Long Island members suggested they could unite and become a national organization.
 The California members accepted the proposal and in December 1959 they became the San Francisco Bay Chapter of World Wings International, Inc. Both Long Island and the San Francisco Chapters received their charters on May 18, 1968, the date that chapter charters were first granted by the Board of Directors.

-World Wings International is comprised of 26 domestic chapters, 5 overseas chapters and Members-at-Large.
-Each chapter supports one or more local charities as well as supporting the present International Charity, CARE.
+World Wings International is comprised of 28 domestic chapters, 5 overseas chapters and Members-at-Large.
+Each chapter supports one or more local charity as well as supporting the present International Charity, CARE.